cvetan1234/Reinforcement-Learning-Algorithms/README.md

 Together, the two tasks demonstrate the progression from tabular reinforcement learning methods to deep reinforcement learning for visual control.

+This project was originally developed as part of the **Reinforcement Learning** module at Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).

 ## Projects

 ### Task 1 – SARSA(λ) & Q-Learning(λ) with Hyperparameter Optimization